HussainAther/philosophy/causality/emergence.md

 through the Born-Oppenheimer approximation separating electronic and nucleonic wave functions.
 After that separation, the electronic quantum dynamics becomes constrained to a (relatively) rigid nucleonic frame that now possesses a classical spatial structure.

+At a second level, the fluctuations of the spatial structure of an ion channel must be treated as a stochastic process.
+Under the respective stability conditions for such processes (stationarity, ergodicity, mixing a continuous master equation for the molecular configurations can be derived.
+Finally, at the third level, a contextual coarse-graining of configuration space into four closed and one open state (here for the potassium channel), yields the master equations of the Hodgkin-Huxley system as a contextually emergent description.